gpuweb/WSL/Spec/source/index.rst

 The statement ``return e;`` is well-typed if ``e`` is a well-typed expression with a right-value type T and its behaviours is then {Return T}.

-..
-The statement ``trap;`` is always well-typed.
-Its set of behaviours is {Return T} for whichever T makes the validation of the program pass (if one such T exists).

 .. math::
     :nowrap: